deep5050/godfather/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch
 5. Open a Pull Request

+## Support

+All Kinds Of Supports Are Welcome :raised_hands:!
+The Most Basic Way To Show Your Support Is To Star :star2: The Project, Or To Raise Issues :speech_balloon: You Can Also Support This Project By [**becoming a sponsor on GitHub**](https://github.com/sponsors/deep5050) :clap: Or By Making A [**Paypal**](https://paypal.me/deep5050) Donation :)

 <!-- LICENSE -->
 ## License